Halfback (American football): Overview

 Many of the "scat backs" in the modern era produce more total yards and touchdowns than their ancestor "power backs" by breaking off big plays on outside runs and receptions.
 The spread offense and the hurry-up offense change the halfback's role but create more opportunity for these plays.
 The spread, the hurry-up, and the pro-style offenses dominate American football but the "smash-mouth" style of play is far from extinct.
-A power-running scheme is often utilized to counter an effective Spread attack, as it allows a team to control the clock and keep the ball out of the opposing offense's control.
+A power-running scheme is often utilized to counter an effective spread attack, as it allows a team to control the clock and keep the ball out of the opposing offense's control.
 This strategy is utilized in NFL, college, and all other forms of American football.
-The need for "power backs" is very prevalent, alongside the need for "scat backs", and anything in between.

 In the past few decades the role of the halfback has gone through a great shift as most offensive game plans are now fueled by creativity and finesse instead of raw force.
 Stamina and durability is more important than ever in the hurry-up offense.
 On the other hand, speed is often valued over strength, and pass-catching ability is sometimes valued over blocking proficiency.
 Power was once the most desired trait in a halfback, but has been over taken by the need for a diverse skill set.

-In the last few decades the running back's individual share of offensive output has declined as quarterbacks are generally treated as the cornerstone of the offense.
+In the last few decades the running back's individual share of offensive output has declined as quarterbacks are generally treated as the cornerstone of an offense.
 The demands of an up-tempo offense also favor a multiple running back system.

-While the timeline differs for individual each player, running backs generally hit their peak between the ages of 22 and 28.
-A study conducted by Apex Fantasy Leagues concluded that about 84 percent of peak seasons fall within that range.
+While the timeline differs for individual players, running backs generally hit their peak between the ages of 22 and 28.
+A fantasy league study concluded in 2021 that about 84 percent of peak seasons fall within that range.